Iman0810/Audio-extractor/README.md

 # Audio-extractor

-This is a audio extractor created by using python
+This is a audio extractor from a video created by using python

 #library used